EDIorg/data-package-best-practices/README.md

 ## Anticipated workflow
 Details are being worked out.
 A workflow such as the below allows for review of drafts, with a public-facing view created after that review.
 It also allows for some sections to be exposed as citable PDFs if necessary (e.g., for the EML BP doc).
+To be determined are editing practices such as use of branches, fork+PR, and guidelines for when a PDF version is warranted.
 1. edit markdown
-1. review, e.g. by BP committee
+1. review, e.g. by a working group or external committee
-1. build book(s)
-1. move _book/* to docs
+1. build book(s), exporting to `/docs`
+1. optional: create PDF of book(s)
+1. add-commit-push raw markdown
-1. add-commit-push (docs)
+1. add-commit-push `/docs`